Heber C. Kimball: Early life

 Heber Chase Kimball was born in Sheldon, Franklin County, Vermont, on June 14, 1801.
 He was a descendant of the Kimball immigrants to Massachusetts from England in 1634.
 He was named after judge Heber Chase, who had helped the family in their efforts to settle in the area.
 His father, Solomon F. Kimball, worked as a blacksmith and maintained a farm.
 Due to the embargo on trade with Britain preceding the War of 1812, his father lost his investments and the family moved to western New York.
 They settled in West Bloomfield, New York, Ontario County, around 1811.

 Education and training

 Kimball left school at age 14, trained as a blacksmith and potter, and moved with his brother in about 1820 to Mendon, Monroe County, New York.
-There, he married his first wife, Vilate Murray, in November of 1822.
+There, he married his first wife, Vilate Murray, in November 1822.

 After purchasing his brother's pottery business, for the next 10 years he carried out his trades.
-He acquired five and a half acres (22,000 m²) of land, built a house and a barn, and planted an orchard.
+He acquired five and a half acres (22,000 m2) of land, built a house and a barn, and planted an orchard.